whiletrue-do/WTD_learning_material/docs/00_setting_up_your_environment/python/windows/installing_Python.md

    - Open a new terminal in VSCode by clicking on `Terminal > New Terminal`.
    - In the terminal, type `python --version` and press Enter.
 You should see the version of Python you installed.

----

-That's it!
-You now have Python installed on your Windows machine either through the official website or via VSCode.